guildai/guild.ai/pages/start/runs.md

 ## Next Steps

-In this section, you deleted and restored runs.
-You exported runs to an archive.
+In this section you use various commands to manage your runs:

+- Delete runs
+- Restore deleted runs
+- Label a run
+- Export (archive) runs to a local directory

 In the next section, you use a [Guild file](ref:guildfiles) to define operations your project.